Preserve Little Tokyo

 For more than a century, Little Tokyo has endured as a cultural center for Japanese Americans and continues to be a special place where many generations come together to eat, play, shop, and worship.
 As one of the few remaining historic Japantowns in the country, Los Angeles’s Little Tokyo offers unique opportunities to celebrate the Japanese American experience and the community’s long history in Southern California.

 Yet as real estate prices in Downtown Los Angeles rise, and as development pressures in the area grow, many memorable and historic businesses and institutions that called Little Tokyo home have closed their doors.
 Many more face an uncertain future, with rising rents and real estate speculation.

-We established the Little Tokyo Community Investment Fund (LTCIF) to directly address these challenges and try to preserve the legacy of Japanese American family-owned businesses, cultural institutions, and spiritual centers in Little Tokyo.
+We established the Little Tokyo Community Impact Fund (LTCIF) to directly address these challenges and try to preserve the legacy of Japanese American family-owned businesses, cultural institutions, and spiritual centers in Little Tokyo.

 To achieve its social purpose, LTCIF intends to purchase, lease, and manage, directly or indirectly, commercial real estate in and around the Little Tokyo.
 The Fund will target commercial real estate, although some properties may be mixed use and include residential units as well.